containerme/devopsdemo/README.md

-# Landscape Setup and API Token Creation
+# Landscape Setup Service-account and API Token Creation

 ## Prerequisite
 Ensure the playbook **`deploy_ssl_to_lxc.yml`** has successfully run.